richlamdev/vim-cheatsheet/README.md

     :tfirst                             - jump to first matching tag :tlast                              - jump to last matching tag :tselect                            - prompt user to choose an item from the tag match list

+### Global commands
+    :g/pattern/#                        - finds all lines containing pattern and prints them with line number to the command line.
+    :g/pattern/{cmd}                    - executes {cmd} on all lines containing pattern